- Introduction to Breathing

 Regulating breathing rate and volume.

-We offer breathing retraining courses for individuals and groups, which usually run for 8-10 hours (broken up into s few sessions) plus ongoing evaluation.
+We offer breathing retraining courses for individuals and groups, which usually run for 8-10 hours (broken up into a few sessions) plus ongoing evaluation.
 These courses have a strong practical focus.
-To facilitate learning, we use CapnoTraioner® biofeedback technology, which gives an individual information on their own functioning from their own body's perspective rather than just relying on coaching or feedback from a another person.
-By the end of the course we give client's the knowledge and understanding, both theoretically and practically, for them to be able to breathe functionally or optimally in many of life's varying circumstances.
+To facilitate learning, we use CapnoTrainer® biofeedback technology, which gives an individual information on their own functioning from their own body’s perspective rather than just relying on coaching or feedback from a another person.
+By the end of the course we give clients the knowledge and understanding, both theoretically and practically, for them to be able to breathe functionally or optimally in many of life’s varying circumstances.

 We also offer online modules (purchased via the online shop) on breathing retraining to optimize function and facilitate healing for a number of ailments and purposes.
 These include: